 Here’s a few modern day idols I came up with.

 Supernatural Acts – Some people seem to think salvation will come through something spectacular.
 And while God may show Himself that way, having something amazing happen doesn’t really change eternity, it just changes our circumstances.
-God sometimes uses miracles to point the way to Him, but if we are looking to miracles as salvation we may miss the Master.
+God sometimes uses miracles to point the way to Him, but if we are looking to miracles to solve our problems we may miss the Master.

-‘Right’ness – The idol here is when we bow down to the concept that everything is supposed to be ‘right’.
+Order – The idol here is when we bow down to the concept that everything is supposed to be ‘right’.
 This becomes what we worship, love and long for.
 It can take the form of reminiscing about the good-old-days or living for some kind of imaginary future where everyone gets along and there is no disease.
-While these things can be good, when they take over as our go-to mindset, they rob us of relationship with God and worry or concern becomes the false gods we go to.
+While these things can be good, when they take over as our go-to mindset, they rob us of relationship with God, and then worry or concern become the false gods we go to.

 Funding – (sounds better than just flat out saying money right?)
 This one is the most obvious.
 Likely we have all been there at one time or another, where we mused that if we just had that little bit more (or a lot more) we could do amazing things.
 Our impact then becomes limited by our current resources and the focus of our hope is on more funds rather than trusting His will and working within the means of what we do have.

 Influence – Okay, so this is where it starts to get really personal for me.
 One of the definitions I found for idol included the word – fetish.
-I may have a fetish desire for impact.
-I believe there is some Godly desire in there, but it can be easy for me to look to the day when I will “really be making a difference” for the kingdom.
+I may have a fetish (or strong desire) for impact.
+I believe there is some Godly hope in there, but it can be easy for me to long for the day when I will “really be making a difference” for the kingdom.
 How sad.
 What I really want is to be able to focus on the King and connect with Him.
-I want to spend my life as an offering, in a clear priority of connection with Him first and impact coming out of that.
+I want to spend my life as an offering, in a clear priority of connection with Him first, and then impact will come out of that.